Health Information & Resources

 If the student received any immunizations during vacation, please have your doctor document this in the Health and Immunization form.
 Students whose immunization status does not comply with the regulations will be required to have the necessary immunizations before attending classes or athletic activities.

-All faculty, staff, students, and eligible campus residents must be fully vaccinated against COVID-19 (except where medical or religious exemptions apply)
+All faculty, staff, students, and eligible campus residents must be fully vaccinated against COVID-19, including boosters when eligible. (except where medical or religious exemptions apply)

 - Community members living in the United States must receive a vaccine authorized for use by the Food and Drug Administration (FDA).